thephpleague/oauth2-server/auth-server-which-grant.md

 permalink: /authorization-server/which-grant/
 ---

-# Which OAuth 2.0 grant should I use?
+# Which OAuth 2.0 grant should I implement?

 A grant is a method of acquiring an access token.
-Deciding which grants to implement requires implementing the right grant depending on the type of client and the best experience for your users.
+Deciding which grants to implement depends on the type of client the end user will be using, and the experience you want for your users.

 <figure>
     <img src="/images/grants.svg" style="width:100%">